 The Philharmonic Audio, BMR Philharmonitor by Dennis Murphy

-Tweeters are out of stock till mid-April.
+Tweeters are out of stock until the end of May.
 You can still order the kit and we can ship a partial.

 If you have been looking for a loudspeaker that plays orchestral music very well, you might look to a designer who plays violin in the Washington DC Philharmonic Orchestra.
 While complete systems from Dennis are on hiatus, you can build your own copy of this incredible monitor right now.